SV

 Atrial fibrillation can lead to stroke

-Undetected atrial fibrillation is one of the most common causes of stroke but there are treatments available.
-That’s why it’s important to learn more about risk factors, symptoms and how you can check your pulse to detect irregular heartbeats.
+Treatments are available, however undetected atrial fibrillation is one of the most common causes of stroke.
+That’s why it’s important to learn more about risk factors, symptoms and how you can take the first step by checking your pulse to detect irregular heartbeats.

 Learn about the different types of atrial fibrillation, its symptoms and how a doctor might establish a diagnosis.